pitivi/pitivi/docs/attic/Notes_On_FCP.md

 you can make realtime adjustments to filters applied to a clip, but there is also a keyframe editor.

-audio volume is adjustable by manipulating keyframes overlayed on top of the waveform (rendered into the audio clip)
+audio volume is adjustable by manipulating keyframes overlaid on top of the waveform (rendered into the audio clip)

 portions of the timeline can be sent to other studio applications. when